luizgfranca/synthreon/README.md

 ## Status
-This project is still in early prototyping stage, please come back later for a full proof-of-concept.
+This project is still in the early prototyping stage, please return later for a full proof-of-concept.

 ## Run the demonstrations
 There are 2 early-stage technology demonstrations you can already run:

 ### Dependencies
-To run the control panel and look at the examples you need to first setup the dependencies You will need:
+To run the control panel and look at the examples you need first to set up the dependencies You will need:
  - go >= 1.22
- - nodejs 22
+ - node.js 22
- - yarn (recomended)
+ - yarn (recommended)

 ### Setup